ganesshkumar/obsidian-table-editor/README.md

 ## 1. Usage Guide

-There is a [video walkthrough](https://www.youtube.com/watch?v=rZX_ZVPOgC8) of this plugin in Chinese made by @emisjerry.
+@emisjerry has made a [video walkthrough](https://www.youtube.com/watch?v=rZX_ZVPOgC8) of this plugin in Chinese (with English subtitle).
 Thank you emisjerry!

 ### 1.1 Create a New Table